aurule/npc/docs/customization/campaigns.rst

 Add a directory from the first value found for any of the specified tags.
 Tags are checked in order.

+Properties:

+:selector: :octicon:`note` :bdg-warning:`required` Must be ``first_value``
+:tags: :octicon:`list-ordered` :bdg-warning:`required` The tags to read, in order
+:fallback: :octicon:`note` A directory name to use if none of the tags are present

+Example:

 .. code:: yaml

     subpath_components: